nazar-pc/CleverStyle-Framework/docs/backend-advanced/Routing.md

-There are two possible types of routing in CleverStyle CMS (while only one of them can be used at once, they can't be mixed):
+There are two possible types of routing in CleverStyle Framework (while only one of them can be used at once, they can't be mixed):
 * files-based
 * controller-based